 The success of the Charleston School of Law's students on bar examinations around the country reflects the law school's emphasis on quality teaching and the practical focus of the curriculum.
-Since the first CSOL students took the bar examination in 2007, bar passage rates have increased steadily, with the July 2009 exam takers achieving an impressive 87% first-time bar passage rate in South Carolina, the state in which the most graduates now take the bar exam.
 The school's overall bar passage rate meets or exceeds all of the alternative accreditation standards set forth by the American Bar Association.

 The Charleston School of Law provides resources to help students prepare for the bar, including offering a three credit hour, pass-fail bar preparation course.
 The course gives students multiple opportunities to hone their essay-writing skills with simulated bar examination questions.
 Students are also introduced to methods for addressing multiple choice style questions that appear on the Multistate Bar Exam.